Valley Metro Rail & Streetcar: Rolling stock

-In 2017, Valley Metro contracted Brookville Equipment Corporation and Siemens Mobility for six and eleven light rail vehicles, respectively, with the Brookville fleet planned to be used for the Valley Metro Streetcar.
-The first Siemens car arrived in March 2020 and the first Brookville car for Tempe in March 2021.
+In 2017, Valley Metro contracted Brookville Equipment Corporation and Siemens Mobility for six and eleven light rail vehicles, respectively, with the Brookville fleet planned to be used for the S Line.
+The first Siemens S700 car was delivered in March 2020 and entered service in January 2022; the order was later expanded to 25 cars to support additional light rail projects.
+The first Brookville car for Tempe was delivered in March 2021.
+The entire fleet is powered by overhead catenarys energized at 750 volts direct current for traction power.
+The Brookville streetcars also have an on-board lithium-ion battery that allows for vehicles to operate without wires for 1 mi in downtown Tempe.